quixio/quix-docs/docs/connect/kafka-to-perl.md

 </div>
 </div>

-Quix helps you integrate Apache Kafka with Apache Airflow using pure Python.
+Quix helps you integrate Apache Kafka with Perl using pure Python.

 Transform and pre-process data, with the new alternative to Confluent Kafka Connect, before loading it into a specific format, simplifying data lake house arthitectures, reducing storage and ownership costs and enabling data teams to achieve success for your business.

 ## Perl

-Perl is a high-level, dynamic programming language that is particularly well-suited for tasks involving text processing and system administration.
-Developed by Larry Wall in 1987, Perl is known for its powerful regular expression engine, extensive library of built-in functions, and strong support for object-oriented programming.
-Perl's flexibility and versatility make it a popular choice for a wide range of applications, from web development to bioinformatics.
-With its expressive syntax and ability to handle complex tasks with ease, Perl has stood the test of time and remains a valuable tool in the toolkit of many programmers.
+Perl is a high-level, general-purpose interpreted programming language known for its flexibility and ease of use.
+It was developed in the late 1980s by Larry Wall and has since become a popular choice for tasks ranging from simple text processing to web development.
+Perl's syntax draws inspiration from various programming languages, including C, AWK, and shell scripting, making it versatile and powerful.
+It supports both procedural and object-oriented programming paradigms, allowing developers to create efficient and scalable code for a wide range of applications.
+With its robust set of built-in functions and support for external libraries, Perl remains a valuable tool for programmers looking to solve complex problems efficiently.

 ## Integrations